 Jim Pederson Quotes in Going After Cacciato

-The Going After Cacciato quotes below are all either spoken by Jim Pederson or refer to Jim Pederson .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Broadway Books edition of Going After Cacciato published in 1999.).
+The Going After Cacciato quotes below are all either spoken by Jim Pederson or refer to Jim Pederson.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Broadway Books edition of Going After Cacciato published in 1999.).

 Chapter 11 Quotes